Overview of Abdominal Injuries

 In addition to the immediate damage, abdominal injuries may also cause problems later on.
 These delayed problems include

-Abscess within the abdominal cavity (see Abdominal Abscesses) may occur if injury to a hollow organ is not detected.
+Abscess within the abdominal cavity may occur if injury to a hollow organ is not detected.
 Abscesses may also form after surgery to repair a serious abdominal injury.

 Sometimes scar tissue forms after an injury heals or after surgery on the abdomen.
 That scar tissue forms fibrous bands (adhesions) between loops of intestine.
 Usually, these adhesions cause no symptoms, but sometimes another loop of intestine gets twisted under an adhesion.
-This twisting can block the intestine and cause abdominal pain and vomiting (see Intestinal Obstruction).
+This twisting can block the intestine (intestinal obstruction) and cause abdominal pain and vomiting.
 Sometimes surgery is required to remove the adhesion and unblock the intestine.

 Just as a sprained ankle or broken arm swells, abdominal organs swell after an injury (particularly if there was surgery).
 Although there is usually enough room in the abdomen for such swelling, unchecked swelling ultimately increases pressure in the abdomen.
 The increased pressure squeezes the organs and restricts their blood supply, which causes pain and then organ damage.
 Such pressure-related damage is called abdominal compartment syndrome.
+It is much like compartment syndrome that can occur in the lower leg when injured by, for example, a fracture.
 Increased abdominal pressure may eventually also increase pressure in other body tissues, such as the lungs, kidneys, heart, blood vessels, and central nervous system.
 Abdominal compartment syndrome tends to develop in people with severe injuries or injuries that require surgery.
 Abdominal compartment syndrome is extremely serious and increases the risk of death.

 People who have lost a large amount of blood may have